kubeflow/website/content/docs/other-guides/kustomize.md

 configurations.

-With kustomize, you can traverse a Kubernetes manifest to add, remove or update configuration options without forking.
-A _manifest_ is a YAML file containing a description of all the components that you want to deploy.
+With kustomize, you can traverse a Kubernetes manifest to add, remove or update configuration options without forking the manifest.
+A _manifest_ is a YAML file containing a description of the applications that you want to include in your Kubeflow deployment.

 ## Overview of kfctl and kustomize

-This section describes how Kubeflow's command-line interface (CLI), kfctl, works with kustomize to configure your Kubeflow deployment.
+This section describes how kfctl, Kubeflow's command-line interface (CLI), works with kustomize to configure your Kubeflow deployment.

 ### The Kubeflow installation process

-kfctl is Kubeflow's CLI that you can use to set up a Kubernetes cluster with Kubeflow installed, or to deploy Kubeflow to an existing Kubernetes cluster.
+kfctl is the Kubeflow CLI that you can use to set up a Kubernetes cluster with Kubeflow installed, or to deploy Kubeflow to an existing Kubernetes cluster.
 See the [Kubeflow getting-started guide](/docs/started/getting-started/) for installation instructions based on your deployment scenario.